Southern Airways Flight 932

-At the time, Marshall's athletic teams rarely traveled by plane, since most away games were within easy driving distance of the campus.
-The team originally planned to cancel the flight, but changed plans and chartered the Southern Airways DC-9.
-The accident is the deadliest tragedy to have affected any sports team in U.S. history.

-It was the second college football team plane crash in a little over a month, after the October 2 crash that killed 31 (head coach, 14 Wichita State players, and 16 others).
+It was the second college football team plane crash in a little over a month, after the October 2 crash that killed 31 – head coach Ben Wilson, 14 Wichita State players, and 16 others.

 Aircraft and crew

 The aircraft was a 95-seat, twin-jet engine Douglas DC-9-30 with tail registration N97S.
-The airliner's crew was Captain Frank Abbot (47), First Officer Jerry Smith (28), plus two flight attendants.
+The airliner's crew was Captain Frank Abbott (47), First Officer Jerry Smith (28), plus two flight attendants.
 All were qualified for the flight.
-This flight was the only flight that year for the Marshall University football team.
+This was the only flight that year for the Marshall University football team.

 Events leading to the crash

+At the time, Marshall's athletic teams rarely traveled by plane, since most away games were within easy driving distance of the campus.
+In light of the crash of the Wichita State football team just over a month earlier, school officials originally planned to cancel the flight.
+Instead, they opted to fly on a different plane than the one which crashed in Colorado (a Martin 4–0–4), and chartered the Southern Airways DC-9.
+The original proposal to charter the flight was refused because it would exceed the takeoff limitations of their aircraft.
+The subsequent negotiations resulted in a reduction of the weight of passengers and baggage and the charter flight was scheduled.
+The airliner left Stallings Field at Kinston, North Carolina, and the flight proceeded to Huntington without incident.
+The crew established radio contact with air traffic controllers at 7:23 pm with instructions to descend to 5000 ft.